 To complete the Postgraduate Diploma, four elective modules (in addition to the four core modules and two further modules) must be studied.
 At least two of these (three are recommended) must be taken from the PHM2 list below.

-Those registered for the MSc must select seven modules from the list below OR four from the list (at least three must be PHM2 modules) and complete a final year project .
+Students registered for the General stream must select eight modules from the list below OR complete five from the list (of which at least four must be PHM2 modules) and a final year project.

 Note that restrictions and pre-requisites may apply to some of the modules below.
 Not all modules will be available every year.

 - PHM201 Analytical Models for Decision Making

 - PHM202 Communicable Disease Control

 - PHM203 Economic Analysis for Management & Policy